Menu

 Meet the Governors

-Sharmans Cross is fortunate to have a team of committed governors that work with the headteacher on the strategic development of the school.
-The Governing Body is a group of individuals who are elected, nominated or co-opted from key stakeholder groups; parents, staff, the Local Authority, and the local community.
-The responsibilities of the Governing Body and its various committees are outlined below on this page.
+Sharmans Cross is fortunate to have a team of committed governors that work with the Headteacher and Senior Leadership on the strategic development of the school.
+The governing body is a group of individuals who are elected, nominated or co-opted from key stakeholder groups; parents, staff, the Local Authority, and the local community.
+The responsibilities of the Governing Body are outlined below on this page.

 Our Chair of Governors is Lisa Fryer

-Contact with the governors is through our Governance Professional in the first instance: g45acraig@sharmans-cross.solihull.sch.uk
+Contact with the governors is through our dedicated email address g45ggovernor@sharmans-cross.solihull.sch.uk

-The Full Governing Body (FGB) usually meets throughout the school year, and we currently work in a whole board model with all members attending every meeting.
+The Governing Body meets throughout the school year, and we currently work in a whole board model with all members attending every meeting.

 • Ensuring clarity of vision, ethos and strategic direction;